asylve/Craiglist-Cars-Study/README.md

 Another interesting feature is the dip in trucks between $15,000 and $30,000, this may indicate there is less turnover in trucks for this price.
 Perhaps this means people are happy with their trucks in this range, so if you find one it could be a good buy.
 The mean year and odometer reading for trucks in this price range is 2010 and 170,000km, so if you find something this this it might be a good buy.

+# 3.2 Price Distribution by Odometer and Year

 ![Interpolation Contours](/images/pricing_contours_interpolation.png)

 ![Price Contours](/images/price_contours.png)

+# 3.3 Pricing of the Most Popular Vehicles

 ![pricing_popular](/images/pricing_popular.png)

+# 3.4 Depreciation of the Most Popular Vehicles
 ![corolla_depreciation](/images/corolla_depreciation.png)
 ![deprecition_by_manufacturer](/images/deprecition_by_manufacturer.png)

+# 3.5 Geographic Distribution of Vehicles

 ![geography_by_type](/images/geography_by_type.png)